Vesnik91/reminder-fe/README.md

 Npm commands:

-npm start - runs the compiler and a server at the same time, both in "watch mode".
+`npm start` - runs the compiler and a server at the same time, both in "watch mode".

-npm run build - runs the TypeScript compiler once.
+`npm run build` - runs the TypeScript compiler once.

-npm run build:w - runs the TypeScript compiler in watch mode; the process keeps running, awaiting changes to TypeScript files and re-compiling when it sees them.
+`npm run build:`w - runs the TypeScript compiler in watch mode; the process keeps running, awaiting changes to TypeScript files and re-compiling when it sees them.

-npm run serve - runs the lite-server, a light-weight, static file server, written and maintained by John Papa and Christopher Martin with excellent support for Angular apps that use routing.
+`npm run serve` - runs the lite-server, a light-weight, static file server, written and maintained by John Papa and Christopher Martin with excellent support for Angular apps that use routing.